Psychometric Assessments

 Are standalone psychometric assessments enough?

 Ideally, psychometric tests should be used in conjunction with other methods such as face-to-face interviews or more elaborate assessment centres like the ones we often conduct with clients.
-This is one of the reasons why our Thriving Index report not only gives organisations information on an individual’s behavioral fit in the company but also provides probing questions and information to help recruiters or HR personnel interview and debrief candidates more effectively in person.
+This is one of the reasons why our Thriving Index report not only gives organizations information on an individual’s behavioral fit in the company but also provides probing questions and information to help recruiters or HR personnel interview and debrief candidates more effectively in person.

 This blended approach allows companies to collect valuable data that will help them make more informed hiring and development decisions with the aim of having a measurable impact on their future performance.